the practical kitchen

 Practical Tips & Recipe Notes

-• Can you use dairy-free sweetened condensed milk in this recipe?
+• Can you use dairy-free sweetened condensed milk in this small batch bar recipe?
 I don't recommend it.
 When you use sweetened condensed coconut milk, the fudge filling will collapse and flatten out rather than staying risen and filling in the gaps between the oatmeal mounds on top once it cools.
 I've heard from people who've tried this swap who say the bars still taste great and they still love them, but if you don't need to make the swap, I recommend sticking with the recipe as written!

 • What to do if you only have old fashioned oats — To use traditional rolled oats, you'll need to pulse them several times in a food processor to break down the tough outer shell.
 In addition, you'll want to let the cookie dough sit for at least 2 hours or overnight before assembling your revel bars — this gives the oats time to absorb enough moisture from the dough so that they're chewy and not tough!